Our Approach

 In order to prevent employees from getting involved in any traffic accidents while working, commuting, or enjoying their private time, we are implementing a range of measures as follows:

-- Conduct awareness-raising activity, including introducing the cases of past accidents and showing a video on road safety, before the start of a long vacation, targeting all employees of the Automotive Business and the Aerospace Company, many of whom commute by car.
+• Conduct awareness-raising activity, including introducing the cases of past accidents and showing a video on traffic safety, before the start of a long vacation, targeting all plant and site employees, many of whom commute by car.

 Unifying Initiatives at the Group Level

-We have established the SUBARU Safety and Environment Council which we operate in collaboration with each of our business partners to ensure that all parties, including our Group companies in Japan, can strengthen health and safety in unison.
-The council works with participating partners to strengthen and enhance safety and disaster prevention management and environmental preservation, including through an annual general meeting, information sharing in the event of a disaster or traffic accident involving lost work time, training for new employees, supervisors, and full-time managers, and the exchange of information on energy conservation, waste reduction, and pollution prevention initiatives.
+We have established the SUBARU Safety and Environment Council which we operate in collaboration with our business partners to ensure that all parties, including our Group companies in Japan, can strengthen health and safety in unison.

 Initiatives at Subaru of Indiana Automotive, Inc.

-Subaru of Indiana Automotive, Inc. has been committed to workplace safety since its inception as a top priority alongside quality, and the company maintains one of the lowest occupational illness rates in the U.S. automotive industry.
-The company is currently preparing for ISO 45001 (occupational health and safety management systems) certification in order to continue to create a safe and healthy workplace.
+Since its inception, Subaru of Indiana Automotive, Inc. has been committed to workplace safety as a top priority alongside quality, and maintains one of the lowest occupational illness rates in the U.S. automotive industry.
+The company obtained ISO 45001 (occupational health and safety management systems) certification in August 2024 to provide employees with a safe and healthy working environment and prevent industrial accidents and illnesses.